bcattle/twitarian/README.md

 % python twitarian.py
 ```

 After that, the process is the same as above.
-Enter username, enter date of interest, authorize, and profit.
+Enter username, enter date of interest, authorize... and profit.